syndit/com.synditcorp.ruleengine/docs/index.md

 ## Composite Rule fields

 The "compositeRules" field is a comma separated list of calc and composite rules to evaluate.
+The Engine evaluates rules in the order listed.

 There are 10 other composite rule fields and these reference calc rule fields, or other composite rule fields, for a given rule number.
 Referenced rule fields need not be in the composite field list ("compositeRules" field).
 At runtime, the list of composite rule field values can be retrieved, but only for those calc and composite rules that have been evaluated at runtime.
 For example, with an _or_ rule, not all rules may have been evaluated.
 With the exception of the score fields, all composite fields return a list of field values.
 The score fields add the scores from the referenced fields that have been evaluated.
 The 10 composite rule fields are:

  1. compositePassKeys - ArrayList<String>
  1. compositeFailKeys - ArrayList<String>
- 1. compositePassScore - Double
+ 1. compositePassScore - Double, sums the passScores for those rules listed.
- 1. compositeFailScore - Double
+ 1. compositeFailScore - Double, sums the failScores for those rules listed.
  1. compositePassFlags -  ArrayList<String>
  1. compositeFailFlags - ArrayList<String>
  1. compositePassReasons - ArrayList<String>